7461 Girard Avenue, La Jolla, Ca. 92037 (858)456-1800

 La Jolla's largest collection of new and used scholarly books; and home of the La Jolla Cultural Society.

 , featuring past appearances by Norman Mailer, Gore Vidal, Maureen Dowd, Freeman Dyson, Allen Ginsberg,

 Christopher Hitchens, Lawrence Ferlinghetti, Gary Snyder, Michael McClure, Billy Collins, Iris Chang, Patricia Neal

-with Stephen Michael Shearer, Edward Albee, Yevgeny Yevtushenko, and Oliver Stone.
+with Stephen Michael Shearer, Edward Albee, Yevgeny Yevtushenko, Oliver Stone and Sean Penn.

 D.G.Wills Books events on Book

 Oscar-Winning Actor, Writer, Director

 from and discusses his new novel

 SATURDAY, SEPTEMBER 14TH, 1 P.M.

 follow-up to his debut novel, which was hailed by authors as diverse as Salman